 It can be.
 Mortgage companies covering the project can require builder’s risk, and it may also be required in the agreement between the builder and the general contractor.
 Builder’s risk insurance is always a good idea for a new build or a major renovation.

 General contractors, property owners, and financing parties (lenders) involved with the building project need builder’s risk insurance.
 Normally, general contractors purchase the policy and include the stakeholders as named insureds.
-However, it is possible to have other stakeholders, such as a homeowner, purchase the policy.
+However, it is possible to have other stakeholders, like a homeowner, purchase the policy.

 No, property insurance is a traditional type of policy that covers an existing structure, whereas builder’s risk is a specialized type of commercial property insurance that covers risks during construction.
 Both policies are first-party coverage.